-As well as being relatively inexpensive, they are optimized for running the most up-to-date browsers, can run in full screen mode, can be used in portrait or landscape, and importantly, they’re able to run continuously in the background.
+As well as being relatively inexpensive, they are optimized for running the most up-to-date browsers, can run in full screen mode, can be used in portrait or landscape, and importantly, they can automatically load your dashboard on boot up (Kiosk mode).

 Chrome OS devices

-The Asus Chromebox is the more powerful device for running Chrome OS.
+The more powerful device for running Chrome OS.
 It can handle slightly more than the Chromebit, but it’s bulkier and needs extra cables so it’s harder to hide.

 Casting and mirroring device